plotly/Kaleido/README.md

 ```

 ## Linux
-There are two approaches to building Kaleido on Linux, both of which rely on Docker.

 The Linux build relies on the `jonmmease/chromium-builder` docker image, and the scripts in `repos/linux_scripts`, to download the chromium source to a local folder and then build it.
 Download docker image
 ```